-The following procedures regarding face coverings will be in place at all district buildings:
+The following procedures regarding face masks will be in place at all district buildings:

-- All individuals are required to wear face coverings at all times.
-Face mask breaks will be provided. - Any individual who cannot wear a face coverings needs approval from the Superintendent. - Any time or place that individuals cannot maintain appropriate social distancing, individuals must wear acceptable face coverings23. - Acceptable face coverings for COVID-19 include but are not limited to cloth-based face coverings (eg, homemade sewn, quick cut, bandana), and surgical masks that cover both the mouth and nose.
-Face shields worn without other face coverings are not considered adequate protection or source control against COVID-19 and should not be used.24 - Cloth-based face coverings or disposable masks shall not be considered acceptable face coverings for workplace activities that require a higher degree of protection for PPE due to the nature of the work.
-For those types of activities, N-95 respirators or other PPE used under existing industry standards should continue to be used, in accordance with OSHA guidelines25. - The district will provide employees and students cloth face masks at no cost if needed.26 - The district will obtain and maintain adequate supplies of cloth face coverings for school staff, students who forget their masks, and PPE for use by school health professionals.27
+- All individuals are required to wear face masks at all times.
+Face mask breaks will be provided. - Any individual who cannot wear a face masks needs approval from the Superintendent. - Face masks are required at all times, except for meals.22. - Acceptable face masks for COVID-19 include but are not limited to cloth-based face masks (e.g., homemade sewn, quick cut), and surgical masks that cover both the mouth and nose and must have two layers.
+Face shields worn without other face masks are not considered adequate protection or source control against COVID-19 and should not be used.23 - Cloth-based face masks or disposable masks shall not be considered acceptable face masks for workplace activities that require a higher degree of protection for PPE due to the

-22 DOH-Responsible Parties should remind individuals that alcohol-based hand sanitizers can be flammable and may not be suitable for certain areas in school facilities and on school grounds.
+21 DOH-Responsible Parties should remind individuals that alcohol-based hand sanitizers can be flammable and may not be suitable for certain areas in school facilities and on school grounds.